gu-fan/riv.vim/doc/riv_quickstart.rst

 :Author: Rykka
 :Date: 2012-07-08 22:58:41

-Riv use reStructuredText__ syntax to manage documents.
+Riv is for writing and managing reStructuredText__ documents.

-which is an easy-to-read,
-what-you-see-is-what-you-get plaintext markup syntax and parser system.

 __ http://docutils.sourceforge.net/rst.html

-This is an quick guide for both reStructuredText and Riv features.
+This is an quick guide for Riv features, and include a simple intro of reStructuredText syntax.

-If you have installed ``Riv``
+If you have installed ``Riv``,
 Use ``:RivQuickStart`` or ``<C-E>hq`` to get view and edit it in vim.

 You can edit it freely as it's not to be written to disk.